January 4, 2019

 Sisco is survived by his wife, Hasana, who graduated from Wheaton in 1986, and their two sons.

 The funeral service will be held at College Church in Wheaton (located at 332 East Seminary Avenue) at 11 a.m. on Saturday, January 12.
 There will be a viewing from 9 to 11 a.m.
 CT.
-A live stream of the service will be available here.
+A live stream of the service will be available on Boxcast.tv.

-A memorial page for Sisco is available here.
+Wheaton College has also created a memorial page for Sisco.
 Messages of affirmation and appreciation for his influence may be sent to Student.Development@wheaton.edu.
 All messages received will be bound together and presented to the Sisco family to encourage them and to preserve testimonies of Rodney Sisco’s faithful kingdom service.